Statiko-dev/statiko.dev/content/en/docs/Set Up/3-run-with-docker.md

     key: ""

   # Authorize with an OAuth 2.0 access token issued by Azure AD
-  # If you generate an Azure AD app for authenticating with nodes as a pre-requisite, enable this and then add the Tenant ID and Client ID (App ID) here
+  # If you generated an Azure AD app for authenticating with nodes as a pre-requisite, enable this and then add the Tenant ID and Client ID (App ID) here
   azureAD:
     enabled: yes
     tenantId: ""